CityofSyracuse/Syracuse-GeocodingLocators/README.md

 ### Syracuse Geocoding Locators

-This Locator file allows you to do unlimited Geocoding (adding Latitude & Longitude Coordinates) on your local machine, without paying $$$ to ESRI or Google API for this.
+This Locator files allows you to do unlimited Geocoding (adding Latitude & Longitude Coordinates) on your local machine, without paying $$$ to ESRI or Google API for this.

 ### To use: